 Droopy eyelids affect far more than appearance.
 The eye area is central to non-verbal communication; when ptosis lowers the upper eyelid and limits your vision, you not only struggle with daily tasks like driving or reading, but you also lose part of your natural expressiveness.

 Finding an experienced Chicago ptosis repair surgeon is the first step in restoring both clarity and confidence.
 Dr. Ahmad evaluates each patient individually, studies how the eyelids and forehead muscles are working together, and explains whether your case qualifies for ptosis surgery covered by insurance.
-His process is always rooted in honesty, trust, and the understanding that good outcomes come from a thoughtful plan, not rushed decisions.
+His process is always rooted in honesty, trust, and careful evaluation of what is truly causing your drooping eyelids, whether muscle weakness or excess tissue, so you clearly understand what insurance will cover and what it will not.

 Is Ptosis Surgery Covered by Insurance?